huggingface/transformers/docs/source/index.rst

 This PyTorch implementation of OpenAI GPT-2 is an adaptation of the `OpenAI's implementation <https://github.com/openai/gpt-2>`__ and is provided with `OpenAI's pre-trained model <https://github.com/openai/gpt-2>`__ and a command-line interface that was used to convert the TensorFlow checkpoint in PyTorch.

 **Facebook Research's XLM** was released together with the paper `Cross-lingual Language Model Pretraining <https://arxiv.org/abs/1901.07291>`__ by Guillaume Lample and Alexis Conneau.
 This PyTorch implementation of XLM is an adaptation of the original `PyTorch implementation <https://github.com/facebookresearch/XLM>`__.
-TODO Lysandre filled

 **Google's XLNet** was released together with the paper `XLNet: Generalized Autoregressive Pretraining for Language Understanding <https://arxiv.org/abs/1906.08237>`__ by Zhilin Yang\*, Zihang Dai\*, Yiming Yang, Jaime Carbonell, Ruslan Salakhutdinov and Quoc V. Le.
 This PyTorch implementation of XLM is an adaptation of the `Tensorflow implementation <https://github.com/zihangdai/xlnet>`__.
-TODO Lysandre filled

 Content